philtelco/philtelco.github.io/_posts/2023-05-11-reviving-amps-phones.md

 $ osmo-cc-sip-endpoint --local 192.168.1.22 --remote newyork.voip.ms -R login@newyork.voip.ms -A login lamepassword newyork.voip.ms -P 1.2.3.4 -v 0 *
 ```

-# Make Your Phone Portable
+# Make A Phone Portable Again

 As previously mentioned we can run these phones off of a bench power supply, but what if we wanted to take one on-the-go?